Selecting a Doctor (cont.)

 - What are the office hours and does the doctor allow for walk-ins?
 Are there evening or weekend hours?

-- What is the doctor's specialty?
+- What is the doctor's specialty or areas of interest or expertise?